Jarmps90/landing-page/README.md

 18 Mai.
 Added header css styling half way.
 Need to put container to header logo and links in the top Update.
 Added container to header text and sign up button.
 Styled button.
 19 Mai.
 Added color and font size to links.
 Removed underlines in links.
+Put everything there places in header.
+Removed spaceing in header-content.
+Next time align header text size img and add container to header logo.